 Let your kids jump for joy in a bounce house, ride a pony, take a spin in the Baby SS Badger or get their faces painted.
 While there is plenty for the kids to enjoy, we didn’t forget about the adults.
-Four stages throughout the downtown fill the air with some of Mason County’s best talent.
-And when you need to refuel, you can stop at any number of food vendors and get yourself an elephant ear, ice cream, Italian sausage or egg rolls.
+Four stages throughout the downtown fill the air with some of Mason County’s best musical talent.
+And when you need to refuel, you can stop at any number of food vendors and get yourself an elephant ear, ice cream, Italian sausage or egg roll.

 3) THE LOVE LUDINGTON BOARD & JAMES STREET PLAZA: Grab some chalk and head to the board at the James Street Plaza and share the “LOVE” you have for Ludington.
 The board is a constantly evolving art installation in the heart of the downtown, where locals and visitors alike gather to share stories, shop, and just talk about why this place is so special to them.
 Make sure to stop and spread the word, and don’t forget to share your photos online at #loveludington!

-4) COUNTDOWN TO NEW YEAR’S EVE: It’s the biggest New Year’s Eve celebration in the area, and it is complete with live entertainment, outdoor beverages, and of course, the big ball drop in the heart of Downtown Ludington.
+4) COUNTDOWN TO NEW YEAR’S EVE: This the biggest New Year’s Eve celebration in the area, and it is complete with live entertainment, outdoor beverages, and of course, the big ball drop in the heart of Downtown Ludington.
 The New Year’s Eve celebration started as a small gathering of individuals who wanted to get the town excited for the upcoming year.
 It has quickly turned into one of the largest ball drops in Northern Michigan, and is a great time for anyone looking to ring in the new year with friends and family.
 Gather at midnight near the intersection of James and Ludington Ave to ring in the new year and watch the fireworks.

 6) ‘SLOW ROLL’ WITH LOCAL BIKING ENTHUSIASTS: So what is the Slow Roll?… well simply put, it is something different to everyone who rides and participates.
-For some, it is a great stress release after a long day of work, for others, it is a way to meet friends, and for some, they are on vacation and want to “do what the locals do.”
-After all, when you see a huge pack of casual bike riders, why not ask the simple questions… what are you doing?
+For some, it is a great stress release after a long day of work.
+For others, it is a way to meet friends, and for some, they are on vacation and want to “do what the locals do.”
+After all, when you see a huge pack of casual bike riders, why not ask the simple question… what are you doing?
 The route takes you through the heart of Ludington, and many usually gather for a quick bite, a drink, or an ice cream cone afterwards.
 It is a great way to meet people, socialize, and just hang out while exploring the area.

 7) CATCH A MOVIE IN THE PARK: Each Thursday night in August, local families bring their blankets and chairs to beautiful Ludington Rotary Park for Movies in the Park.
 A large screen and theater sound fill the park for a family-friendly night of flix!
 Just a few steps away is House of Flavors, so get to the park a little early so you have time to grab a yummy ice cream cone before you settle in for the movie.
-If you can’t make Thursday in Ludington, try Tuesday’s at the Scottville Clown Band Shell in Scottville.
+If you can’t make Thursday in Ludington, try Tuesday’s movie at the Scottville Clown Band Shell in Scottville.

 8) BUTTERSVILLE BEACH WITH YOUR FOUR-LEGGED FRIEND: Our four-legged friends deserve some rest and relaxation too!
 Let your pooches cool off with a dip in Lake Michigan.
-The sandy shoreline south of Loomis Street Boat Ramp as well as Buttersville Beach south of Pere Marquette Lake allow dogs.
+The sandy shoreline south of Loomis Street Boat Ramp, as well as Buttersville Beach south of Pere Marquette Lake, allow dogs.
 Both offer lots of space to play, fetch and swim.

 If your dog doesn’t quite have his sea legs and would prefer to stay on dry land, take him over to Central Bark, Ludington’s dog park.
 This one-acre, fenced piece of land offers plenty of space for dogs of all sizes to expend some energy.
-Central Bark is located near the Cartier Park Walkway and Lincoln Lake offering a beautiful wooded and shaded backdrop for fun with your pet!
+Central Bark is located near the Cartier Park Walkway and Lincoln Lake, offering a beautiful wooded and shaded backdrop for fun with your pet!

 10) RHYTHM & DUNES: Music fans should mark their calendars for West Shore Bank’s Rhythm & Dunes Summer Concerts.
 Two evenings each summer visitors and locals bring their lawn chairs, drinks and dancing feet to Waterfront Park for a free concert in a beautiful setting.
-Locals love to grab picnic items from Best Choice Market like sandwiches, wine, dips and more to take with them to the park to enjoy the concert.Come early with the kids who can romp and play at the amazing playground at Waterfront Park before the show starts!
+Locals love to grab picnic items from Best Choice Market like sandwiches, wine, dips and more to take with them to the park to enjoy the concert.Come early with the kids, who can romp and play at the amazing playground at Waterfront Park before the show starts!